 LEN function returns a count of characters in the value.

 It is less useful for segmentation but awesome for various administrative purposes.
 Apart from the example above, I highly recommend checking how this function combines with

 CHARINDEX function lets you find if and where one string is in another.
 You pass the value you want to find, the value in which you wish to search and, optionally, the index from which you want to start the search.

 CHARINDEX("Manager", JobTitle, 1)

-In the example above, I used the optional starting index, but in most cases, you will not be using it.
+I used the optional starting index in the example above, but you will not be using it in most cases.
 The

-CHARINDEX defaults to starting from the beginning so we can write the above line shorter as
+CHARINDEX defaults to starting from the beginning so that we can write the above line shorter as

 - NULL - if either value to find or searched value is NULL